 The Equity Shares that are being locked in are not ineligible for computation of Promoter's contribution in terms of Regulation 237 of the SEBI ICDR Regulations.
-It is clarified that the price per share for determining securities ineligible for minimum promoters' contribution, have been determined after adjusting the same for corporate actions such as share split, bonus issue, etc. undertaken by our Company.
 Equity Shares offered by the Promoters for the minimum Promoter's contribution are not subject to pledge.
 Lock-in period shall commence from the date of Allotment of Equity Shares in the Public Issue.